HomeBlog Home

 What To Do After a Seller Accepts Your Offer?

 So, you’ve had your offer accepted on a home.
 Congratulations!
 But if you thought the hard part was over, think again.
 Navigating the home buying or selling process without making mistakes (or losing your sanity) can be tough.
-You've already put in a lot of time and effort between getting pre-approved for your loan, finding the perfect home, and crafting a competitive offer.However, signing the s
+You've already put in a lot of time and effort, from getting pre-approved for your loan to finding the perfect home to crafting a competitive offer.However, signing the sal

 What is an Appraisal Gap Clause and How Does It Work?